Apply to Graduate School

 - Explore graduate school search websites.
 There are several websites that allow searching for programs by topic and geographic location and include information about financial aid and test preparation.
 If graduate school rankings are included, remember that you are looking for the graduate school that is the best fit for you - not "the best" based upon someone else's evaluation.

-- Once you have a list of possible graduate schools, do your research!
+- Do your research!
 You want to make sure that the graduate schools you apply to will prepare you to meet your goals.
 Explore websites of graduate programs and ask for information to be sent to you.
 Contact professors, current students, and alumni from graduate schools that interest you.
 Ask questions and get as much information directly from the people involved in the program.
 Evaluate which graduate programs you wish to apply for based upon the information you’ve gathered and what you know about yourself and what you want.
-Once you’ve decided which schools to apply to, begin gathering application materials.

 More graduate school resources

-- Council of Graduate Schools: A national organization in the United States that is dedicated solely to the advancement of graduate education and research.
+- Council of Graduate Schools: A national organization dedicated solely to the advancement of graduate education and research.

 - The National Association of Graduate & Professional Students